sahlenlab/HiCapTools/README.md

     - Experiment Name *(STRING: REQUIRED)*  :   The name of the experiment.

     - Probe Design Name *(STRING: REQUIRED)* :   The value of the tag ‘design’ in the Attributes field in the Probe file used in the experiment.
+This is the name of the probe design and can be relevant when multiple probe designs are contained within one probe file.

 ### File Formats